EternityForest/THUNDERWARS/README.md

 Most ordered steps are designed to get the most unpleasant task out of the way first, unless there is some specific reason to do things in some other order.

-This seems to be a popular approach with some productivity experts, and has the objective benefit of giving you an obvious, repeatable method for choosing what order to do tasks in, which can sometimes be more stressful tuan actually doing the chores.
+This seems to be a popular approach with some productivity experts[^9], and has the objective benefit of giving you an obvious, repeatable method for choosing what order to do tasks in, which can sometimes be more stressful tuan actually doing the chores.